Magnum P.I. (2018 TV series): Cancellation and revival

 On May 12, 2022, CBS canceled the series after four seasons.
 Cancellation of the series had negative effects on Hawaii's film industry, leaving 350–400 people without employment.
 However, on May 23, 2022, it was reported by TVLine that Universal Television was trying to shop the series around.
 Ten days later, Deadline Hollywood reported that talks were underway for Universal to carry the series in-house via NBC and/or USA.
 Such a move would have required a deal with CBS Studios by June 30, 2022, when the cast members' options on their contracts ended.
 Although not officially renewed, Production Weekly reported a fifth season to be in "active development", though with no network attached to the listing.
 On June 30, 2022, NBC officially picked up the series for 20 episodes, initially to be split over two 10-episode seasons, with the option for more episodes.
 At the time, it was reported that all six cast members were expected to return, along with the executive producers, and CBS Studios and Universal TV would continue to co-produce the series.
 On July 4, 2022, it was reported by TVLine that production on the fifth season would begin in late 2022, with the season not likely to premiere until January 2023 at the earliest.
 Filming for the fifth season began on September 19, 2022.
 The fifth season premiered on February 19, 2023.
 It was later clarified that the twenty episodes would be split as a two-part fifth season rather than into two separate seasons.
 On June 23, 2023, it was announced that the fifth season would be the final season.
 On December 15, 2023, it was revealed that the fifth season would finish with a two-hour series finale on January 3, 2024.

 Streaming

 Magnum P.I. was added to Amazon Freevee on September 1, 2023.

 Reception

 Critical response

 Magnum P.I. has been met with mixed reviews.
 On review aggregation website Rotten Tomatoes, the first season holds an approval rating of 57% with an average rating of 6.35/10, based on 21 reviews.
 The website's critical consensus reads, "The rebooted Magnum P.I. may not be quite distinctive enough to hold up to comparisons with its source material, but a charismatic star, slickly staged action, and a handful of modern twists hint at greater potential."
 Metacritic, which uses a weighted average, assigned the first season a score of 48 out of 100 based on 18 critics, indicating "mixed or average reviews".

+Ratings

+Viewership and ratings per season of Magnum P.I.